-My experience in Mombasa what life changing.
+My experience in Mombasa was life changing.
 The people I met and all that I learned while working at CPGH was irreplaceable.
 I worked in the nutrition department at CPGH and saw so many different types of conditions and learned so much about the health care system in Kenya.
 The support from the International Medical Aid’s staff was amazing.
 Bella and Husna were always there when I needed something and I felt like they truly cared about my well-being and experience.
 The food at the house was AMAZING to say the least.
 I am a pescatarian and don’t eat poultry or red meat and they were so accommodating!
 Their fish was so delicious and tasted so fresh.
 All of the cooks were so sweet as well and they even let me use the kitchen one night to bake chocolate chip cookies!
 International Medical Aid and my trip to Kenya was truly amazing and I can’t wait till I get to go back one day.
 The impact this experience had on me will last a life time and I hope the knowledge I gained will help me with my future career to change the lives of those around me.

 Growing up, I never knew what I wanted to do.
 I looked at my friends who were so sure of their passions and their future, but when I looked at myself, I was stumped.
 The one thing I was always sure of was that I wanted to help people.
 “But how can I do that?”
 I would ask myself constantly.
 Then, in 10th grade, I was diagnosed with the autoimmune disease, Type 1 Diabetes.
 This changed everything.
 One thing I learned quickly after being diagnosed was that there were a lot of different medical professionals involved in the management of this disease.
 Every three months I would visit an Endocrinologist, Dietitian (RD), Therapist, and a Certified Diabetes Educator.
 During these appointments, I was always intrigued by the Dietitian and found it so fascinating how foods and the nutrients can affect our body on a molecular level.
 This was when I knew how I was going to help people, as a Dietitian.